Run Julia inside of your FlowsRun Julia inside of your Flows

-Run Julia code inside of your flow.
+Run Julia code directly inside of your Flows and generate outputs.

 Julia is renowned for high-performance numerical analysis and computational science.
 Leverage Kestra to orchestrate your Julia scripts, enhancing their capabilities in large-scale analytics and machine learning applications.
 From data ingestion to complex numerical simulations, Kestra streamlines your Julia workflows, accelerating development and deployment.